CDRT/mk_docs/docs/guides/lbel/lbel_module_reference.md

 The **Import Log** button loads a previously exported JSON file back into the viewer, corresponding to the `Import-LnvBiosEventLog` cmdlet.

 ![Import BIOS Event Log dialog](../../img/guides/lbel/importLog.png)

 ---

+## See Also

+- [BIOS Event Logging](/ref/bios/settings/bios_logging/) - describes the event types recorded in BIOS (Power On, System Boot, Subcomponent Measurement, and others) and the native log viewer built into BIOS Setup

+---